 The underbite surgery correction method involves breaking the lower jaw.
 Some of the bone is extracted, and then the jaw bone is repositioned into the correct position.
 Once the jaw shifts to proper alignment, the upper and lower jaws are held in place with elastics or wires.
 Patients must follow a liquid diet until the jaw heals.

 During recovery after underbite surgery, jaw pain and discomfort can develop.
-Patients must wear braces for approximately a year to align the teeth.
+Patients must wear braces for approximately a year to align their teeth.
 Underbite surgery also comes with some risks, including general anesthesia reactions, chances of infection, bleeding problems, and scarring.

 For most adults, surgery is the only option for straightening the teeth and correcting an underbite.